 Doctors don't know why some cells become myeloma cells and others don't.
 For most people who have myeloma, there are no obvious reasons why they developed the disease.

 There are some factors that may increase the risk of developing myeloma, including:

 - Age - Most people who develop myeloma are over age 50 years.
-Few cases of myeloma occur in people younger than 40.
+Fewer cases of myeloma occur in people younger than 40.

-- Sex - More men develop myeloma than women.
+- Sex - More men than women develop myeloma.

-- Race - African Americans are nearly twice as likely to develop myeloma as are whites (Caucasians).
+- Race - Blacks are nearly twice as likely as whites to develop myeloma.

-- Medical History - People who have a prior history of the diagnosis MGUS (monoclonal gammopathy of unknown significance).
+- Medical History - People with a history of MGUS (monoclonal gammopathy of unknown significance).

-- Environment - Some studies are showing a link between the development of myeloma and smoking, radiation, or exposure to certain kinds of chemicals such as pesticides, fertilizers and Agent Orange (see A Risk for Vietnam Veteransbelow).
+- Environment - Some studies are investigating a link between the development of myeloma and one or more of the following factors: radiation or exposure to certain kinds of chemicals such as pesticides, fertilizers and Agent Orange.

-- Obesity - New research suggests that people who are obese have a higher incidence of myeloma.
+- Obesity - New research suggests that obese people have a higher incidence of myeloma.

 - Presence of known inflammatory diseases or conditions (eg, cardiovascular disease or type II diabetes).